elanalynn/legume/README.md

-# 🥒 Legume Design System 🥕
+# 🥒 Legume 🥕

-Legume is an OSS design system.
-It will eventually contain:
+Legume is a _healthy_ design system.
+This repo will evolve into a component library and I plan to make a companion style library.

-- A React component library
-- A CSS style library
-- We'll see what happens...

 ## Why does this exist?

-🎉 For fun 🪀
+🪁🪁🪁 For fun 🪁🪁🪁

 ## Frameworks and underlying technology